MCBoarder289/high-performance-sqlite/notes.md

 ## Introduction
 * Traditional DBs have a client-server model
-    * Files are all over, not supposed to mention those
+    * Files are all over, not supposed to mess with those typically
 * SQLite does NOT - it's a C library to talks to the file on the disk
     * Far less configuration
     * Database is a single file